So, you’ve arrived in the beautiful and iconic Byron Bay?

 Byron Bay town itself has many beautiful things on offer: delicious cafes and restaurants, the iconic Byron Bay Lighthouse and of course, the beaches… but there is so much more to see.

-Byron Bay is known for a lot of things but its public transport is not one of them, as most people walk, drive or cycle to all locations and if they don’t have a car… their friend sure does.
-So if you’re visiting the area, hiring your own car is the best and only way to travel so you can get to the beaches that are a bit more tucked away, the lighthouse to watch the sunset without having to walk home in the dark and most importantly the surrounding Northern Rivers.
+With limited public transport in Byron Bay, most people walk, drive or cycle to get around.
+So if you’re visiting the area, hiring your own car is the best way to travel so you can get to the beaches that are a bit more tucked away, the lighthouse to watch the sunset (without having to walk home in the dark) and most importantly the surrounding Northern Rivers.

 Rent a car and see for yourself that Byron Bay is a lot more than a tourist hotspot by exploring the beautiful hinterland, waterfalls, national parks and neighbouring towns.